mnori/emb0x/README.md

 give me the author (@mnori) a shout if you have any queries or if you are interested in contributing even

-if you're employed by soundcloud reading this, we wish you good fortune in the wars to come. and now it begins.

 further up and further in.

 have fun!